vmware/differential-datalog/gitlab-ci/README.md

     - https://gitlab.com/ddlog/differential-datalog

 - Docker container for GitLab CI
-    - Docker Hub organization to host GitLab CI container images:
+    - Docker Hub repo that hosts GitLab CI container images:
       - https://cloud.docker.com/u/ddlog/repository/docker/ddlog/gitlab-ci
+    - Harbor repo that hosts GitLab CI container images for internal runners:
+      - harbor-repo.vmware.com/ddlog/gitlab-ci
     - Dockerfile to build GitLab CI container images:
       - `tools/Dockerfile` (not the best place for it, but it must be in the same directory tree with other installation scripts in `tools`)